wilderlife/wilderlife.github.io/my-videos.md

 layout: page
 subtitle: My videos
 ---
-<p>Throughout my career one thing I always believed in was the power of video!</p>
+<h4>Today, video is one of the most powerful tools in marketing.
+According to Wyzowl's study over two-thirds (68%) of today's consumers say a short video would be their preferred way to learn about new products or services.[source](https://www.wyzowl.com/video-marketing-statistics-2019/)</h4>
-<p>Here are some videos I've filmed, scripted and edited myself over the past couple of years:</p>
+<h4>Here are some videos I've filmed, scripted and edited myself over the past couple of years:</h4>

+<h4>Highlight videos and promotional material</h4>
 [![DockerCon Barcelona 2018 - Highlights](https://i.ibb.co/kD6PCJL/https-i-ytimg-com-vi-ZSg-BCLf-Ml2k-maxresdefault.jpg)](https://www.youtube.com/watch?v=ZSgBCLfMl2k "DockerCon Barcelona 2018")

 [![DockerCon Barcelona 2018 - How to convince your boss to send you to a conference like DockerCon](https://i.ibb.co/RPjhttK/https-i-ytimg-com-vi-Qb-ZB9suus-RQ-maxresdefault.jpg)](https://www.youtube.com/watch?v=QbZB9suusRQ "DockerCon Barcelona 2018 - How to convince your boss to send you to a conference like DockerCon")